 Darlene W. Natale

 Olin B. Sansbury, Jr.

 Years in a row we’ve won first place in investigative reporting or general excellence from the N.C.
 Press Association

 Number of years serving western North Carolina only

-Number of legal actions and public records requests filed
+Number of legal actions filed for public records and open courts

 Number of awards from statewide mental health, sexual assault, and environmental organizations and the N.C.
 Press Association